stoianov/emegent-visual-number-sense/README.md

    Web	  : https://github.com/stoianov

 ## Granted permissions:
 To use the image data contained in "StoianovZorzi2012_data.mat" and this script if: (1) citing the article Stoianov, I., and Zorzi, M. (2012).
-Emergence of a “visual number sense” in hierarchical generative models. *Nature neuroscience* 15, 194–6. and (2) citing the github repository https://github.com/stoianov/emergent-visual-number-sense
+Emergence of a “visual number sense” in hierarchical generative models. *Nature neuroscience* 15, 194–6. and (2) citing this github repository https://github.com/stoianov/emergent-visual-number-sense